rito1998/zig-wol/README.md

 ## Usage

-Wake a machine on your LAN by broadcasting the magic packet: replace `<MAC>` with the target MAC (e.g. `9A-63-A1-FF-8B-4C`).
+Wake a machine on the LAN by broadcasting a magic packet: replace `<MAC>` with the target MAC (e.g. `9A-63-A1-FF-8B-4C`).

 ```sh
 zig-wol wake <MAC>
 ```

-Create an alias for a MAC, list all aliases or remove one.
+Create an alias for a MAC address, list all aliases, or remove one.

 ```sh
 zig-wol alias <NAME> <MAC> --broadcast <ADDR>   # create an alias and set its broadcast